Shunned, Stunned And Left For Dead.

 Back in the spring of 1987 both my mother and brother completely severed whatever relationship they had with Bonnie and me.
 I will never forget the Sunday afternoon when my mother called Bonnie to ask if both her and my brother could drop by.
 She said there was something important that they both wanted to discuss with both of us.
 Bonnie immediately asked if they wanted to stay for dinner to which my mother replied that they would not be able to stay for dinner.

 During the first few years of our marriage Bonnie’s relationship with her own mother had drastically improved and they were now much closer.
-Likewise with my mother, Bonnie had developed a close relationship.
+Likewise with my mother, Bonnie had developed a very close relationship.
 I could soon see happening exactly what I had warned Bonnie about when I first introduced her to my mother.
 I had warned Bonnie how my mother would always be scheming of a way for both of us to become Jehovah’s Witnesses.
 My mother wanted nothing more than to see her firstborn son along with his new wife to start attending the Kingdom Hall again.

 She was very subtle in her ways.